A Crash Course in Plumbing: The Intriguing History Behind the Name 'Plumber'

 The development of modern plumbing standards

-The growth of the profession of plumbing
+The development of the profession of plumbing

-Overview of the types of plumbing jobs that are available to plumbers
+An overview of the different types of plumbing jobs offered to plumbers

 Conclusion